JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 The addJoyRating function expects a timestamp.
 However, we do not care about the time of day the rating occurred (mainly to avoid database clutter and avoid input abuse): we only need a day, month, and year.
 The above code will provide the timestamp we need (albeit, in a not very elegant statement).
 This value should also be cast to an int (although we get a float, the floating point portion is never used since this is reserved for microseconds). <b>NOT CASTING TO AN INT WILL CAUSE UNDEFINED BEHAVIOUR WHEN INTERACTING WITH THE DATABASE!</b>

 `removeCourse(course_id)` - Given a course ID, deletes the course entry from the database.
 Returns True if successful.

+`removeProject(project_id)` - Given a project ID, deletes the project entry and any associated group entries from the database.
+Returns True if successful.

+`removeGroup(group_id)` - Given a group ID, deletes the group entry from the database.
+Returns True if successful.

 `findUser(email)` - Given an email, returns a user entry in the database.
 Returns None if entry is not found.